antonioyv502/Digital-Lock-System/README.md

 ## 📸 Simulation Waveform

-The waveform shows the FSM correctly transitioning and asserting the output `y` once the correct sequence is received:
+The waveform shows the FSM correctly transitioning and asserting the output `y` once the correct sequence is received and shows invalid input sequences:

 ![ALU Waveform](./waveform.png)